oaleev/haiku-world/haiku-test.md

-### **8. Add-on Compatibility Validation**
+> Add-on Compatibility Validation

   - Validate that Kubernetes add-ons (e.g., CoreDNS, VPC CNI) function correctly on the new instance type.

-  -
     - All add-ons remain functional and compatible with the new instance type.
     - No disruptions to cluster networking, DNS resolution, or logging.

-### **9. Storage Compatibility Validation**
+> Storage Compatibility Validation

   - Ensure EBS volumes and other storage solutions are compatible with the new instance type.

-  -
     - Storage volumes attach and function correctly on the new instance type.
     - No data loss or I/O issues occur during the transition.

-### **10. Failover and High Availability Testing**
+> Failover and High Availability Testing

   - Simulate node failures with the new instance type and verify failover behavior.

-  -
     - Workloads are rescheduled to healthy nodes without disruption.
     - Cluster maintains high availability during node failures.

-### **11. Security and IAM Validation**
+> Security and IAM Validation

   - Validate that IAM roles and security configurations are correctly applied to the new instance type.

-  -
     - New nodes have the correct IAM roles and permissions.
     - Security groups allow required traffic without unnecessary exposure.

 -----------------------------------

-Updating the AMI ID in an AWS EKS cluster requires careful validation to ensure that the new AMI works seamlessly with the cluster and its workloads.
-Below are the key scenarios, expected outcomes, and validation steps to consider during an **AMI ID update**:

----
+### **AMI ID update**

-### **1. Node Group AMI Update**
+> Node Group AMI Update

   - Update the AMI ID for an existing managed or self-managed node group.

-  -
     - Nodes with the new AMI are created and added to the cluster.
     - Existing workloads migrate seamlessly to the new nodes without disruption.
     - Old nodes are drained and terminated gracefully.

-### **2. Compatibility Testing**
+>> Compatibility Testing

   - Verify that the new AMI is compatible with the Kubernetes version and installed add-ons.

-  -
     - New nodes run without issues, and all add-ons function as expected.
     - No errors are reported in node or system logs.

-### **3. Workload Rescheduling**
+> Workload Rescheduling

   - Test the rescheduling of existing workloads onto nodes with the new AMI.

-  -
     - Workloads are rescheduled without errors or downtime.
     - Application performance remains consistent after rescheduling.

-### **4. Security Patches and Updates Validation**
+> Security Patches and Updates Validation

   - Ensure that the new AMI includes the required security patches and updates.

-  -
     - New AMI resolves all previously identified vulnerabilities.
     - Nodes pass security and compliance scans.

-### **5. Networking Validation**
+> Networking Validation

   - Test networking functionality on nodes with the new AMI, including VPC CNI plugin and ingress/egress traffic.

-  -
     - Pods can communicate internally within the cluster and externally to the internet.
     - No disruptions to ingress/egress traffic flows.

-### **6. Storage Compatibility**
+> Storage Compatibility

   - Ensure storage solutions (e.g., EBS volumes, EFS, PVCs) work correctly with the new AMI.

-  -
     - Storage volumes are correctly attached to nodes with the new AMI.
     - No data loss or I/O issues occur during the update.

-### **7. Autoscaling and Scaling Down**
+> Autoscaling and Scaling Down

   - Validate autoscaling and node scaling behavior with the new AMI.

-  -
     - Cluster scales up and down as expected, adding and removing nodes with the updated AMI.
     - Pods are rescheduled to new nodes during scaling operations.

-### **8. Add-on Compatibility Testing**
+> Add-on Compatibility Testing

   - Verify that Kubernetes add-ons (e.g., CoreDNS, kube-proxy, VPC CNI) remain functional after the AMI update.

-  -
     - Add-ons operate without errors or performance degradation.
     - Logs for add-on pods show no compatibility issues.

-### **9. Performance Testing**
+> Performance Testing

   - Benchmark the performance of nodes with the new AMI compared to previous nodes.

-  -
     - Performance metrics (e.g., CPU usage, memory utilization, latency) are comparable or improved.
     - No performance degradation in critical workloads.

-### **10. Failover Testing**
+> Failover Testing

   - Test node failover and workload recovery on nodes with the new AMI.

-  -
     - Workloads recover and are rescheduled without data loss or prolonged downtime.
     - Cluster maintains high availability during node failures.

 -----------------------------------------------------------

-When changing **disk size** or **volume type** in an AWS EKS environment, the primary goal is to ensure that the updated configurations do not disrupt workloads, maintain data integrity, and meet performance expectations.
-Here are the **key validation areas**, along with scenarios, expected outcomes, and validation steps:

----
+### **DISK** or **VOLUME** change.

-### **1. Increase Disk Size of an Existing Volume**
+> Increase Disk Size of an Existing Volume

   - Increase the size of an existing EBS volume attached to a workload.

-  -
     - The volume is resized successfully without data loss.
     - Applications using the volume can utilize the increased capacity.

-### **2. Change Volume Type (e.g., gp2 to gp3)**
+> Change the volume type

   - Change the type of an EBS volume to optimize for cost or performance (e.g., gp2 to gp3).

-  -
     - The volume type is updated successfully without data corruption.
     - Performance metrics (IOPS, throughput) align with the specifications of the new volume type.

-### **3. Migrate Workloads to a New Volume**
+> Migrate Workloads to a New Volume

   - Replace an existing volume with a new one (e.g., to use a different type or configuration).

-  -
     - Workloads are successfully migrated to the new volume without downtime or data loss.
     - Applications can read and write data to the new volume.

-### **4. Validate Disk Performance After Changes**
+> Validate Disk Performance After Changes

   - Test the performance of resized or updated volumes to ensure they meet workload requirements.

-  -
     - IOPS and throughput match the specifications of the resized or updated volume.
     - Applications maintain consistent performance under load.

-### **5. Validate Volume Expansion for Stateful Workloads**
+> Validate Volume Expansion for Stateful Workloads

   - Expand the disk size for stateful applications such as databases (e.g., MySQL, PostgreSQL).

-  -
     - The application recognizes the increased disk capacity.
     - Data integrity and application performance are maintained.

-### **6. Validate Backup and Recovery**
+> Validate Backup and Recovery

   - Ensure backups and snapshots work as expected after resizing or changing the volume type.

-  -
     - Snapshots of the modified volume are created successfully.
     - Data can be restored from snapshots without corruption.

-### **7. Validate Multi-AZ Data Replication (for EFS or StatefulSets)**
+> Validate Multi-AZ Data Replication (for EFS or StatefulSets)

   - For multi-AZ setups, ensure that data replication works correctly after changing volume size or type.

-  -
     - Data replication remains consistent across availability zones.
     - No delays or failures occur in data synchronization.

-### **8. Validate Node Auto-Scaling with Updated Volumes**
+> Validate Node Auto-Scaling with Updated Volumes

   - Test the behavior of auto-scaling groups with instances using updated disk sizes or types.

-  -
     - New nodes are created with the updated disk configuration.
     - No issues arise during workload rescheduling or node scaling events.

-### **9. Test Failure Scenarios**
+> Test Failure Scenarios

   - Simulate disk or volume failures to validate recovery processes after size or type changes.

-  -
     - Applications recover gracefully from disk-related failures.
     - No data loss or prolonged downtime occurs.

-### **10. Verify Cost Implications**
+> Verify Cost Implications

   - Assess the cost impact of changing disk size or volume type.

-  -
     - The updated configuration aligns with budgetary constraints.
     - No unexpected increases in storage costs occur.

 ----------------------------------------------------

-When modifying **labels** and **taints** in an EKS cluster, the primary goal is to ensure that the changes do not disrupt workload scheduling or cluster operations.
-Labels and taints are critical for workload placement and resource segregation, so validating these changes is essential.
-Below are key scenarios, expected outcomes, and validation steps:

----
+### **LABELS** and **TAINTS**

-### **1. Adding/Modifying Node Labels**
+> Adding/Modifying Node Labels

   - Add or modify labels on nodes to support workload placement based on specific scheduling rules.

-  -
     - Nodes have the correct labels applied.
-  - Workloads with `nodeSelector` or `nodeAffinity` rules are scheduled correctly.
+    - Workloads with nodeSelector or nodeAffinity rules are scheduled correctly.

-### **2. Removing Node Labels**
+> Removing Node Labels

   - Remove unused or incorrect labels from nodes.

-  -
     - Labels are removed without impacting workloads that no longer depend on them.
     - No orphaned workloads remain unscheduled.

-### **3. Adding/Modifying Taints on Nodes**
+> Adding/Modifying Taints on Nodes

   - Add or modify taints on nodes to control which workloads can run on them.

-  -
     - Nodes have the correct taints applied.
     - Only workloads with matching tolerations are scheduled on tainted nodes.
     - Non-tolerating workloads are evicted or unscheduled.

-### **4. Removing Taints from Nodes**
- - Remove taints from nodes to allow general-purpose workloads to run on them.

-  -
-  - Taints are removed without impacting existing workloads.
-  - Non-tolerating workloads can now be scheduled on the previously tainted nodes.

-### **5. Testing Node Affinity Rules**
- - Modify labels and test `nodeAffinity` rules for workload placement.

-  -
-  - Workloads with `requiredDuringSchedulingIgnoredDuringExecution` are strictly scheduled on nodes matching the affinity rules.
-  - Workloads with `preferredDuringSchedulingIgnoredDuringExecution` show preference for specific nodes.

-### **6. Testing Tolerations with DaemonSets**
+> Testing Tolerations with DaemonSets

   - Apply taints to nodes and validate that DaemonSets with appropriate tolerations are scheduled on all required nodes.

-  -
     - DaemonSet pods are scheduled on nodes with matching tolerations.
     - Nodes without tolerations are not scheduled with DaemonSet pods.

-### **7. Testing Taints with Auto-Scaling**
+> Testing Taints with Auto-Scaling

   - Apply taints to nodes in an auto-scaling group and validate the behavior during scale-up and scale-down events.

-  -
     - New nodes inherit the taints from the launch template or configuration.
     - Workloads respect taint tolerations during auto-scaling.

-### **8. Testing Labels and Taints During Node Rollout**
+> Testing Labels and Taints During Node Rollout

   - Perform a rolling update of node labels and taints during a node group upgrade.

-  -
     - Nodes are replaced with updated labels and taints without disrupting workloads.
     - Workloads are rescheduled correctly during the rollout.

 > Testing Application-Specific Node Pools